Videos show Russian units and missiles advancing towards Ukraine border – KION546

 There’s plenty of other evidence of the military build-up in the Belgorod region too.

-CNN geolocated these videos at the village of Sereteno, about 15 miles (24 km) from the border.
-They were uploaded on Sunday, and show tanks moving through the area.
+CNN geolocated these videos at the village of Sereteno, about 15 miles (24 kilometers) from the border.
+They were uploaded on Sunday and show tanks moving through the area.

 These videos can be geolocated to this spot: